Rjlintkh/bdsx-aniketos/README.md

-# bdsx-Aniketos
+# Aniketos Plugin
-A basic anti-cheat for BDSX
+A WIP anti-cheat for bdsx